 There, through a hastily rigged ‘election’, he made himself king on 4 March and immediately pursued his enemies north.
 He caught up with them in Yorkshire and routed them on the field of Towton on 29 March.
 Returning to Westminster in triumph he was crowned on 28 June.
 Thus did the teenage Edward IV transform his family’s fortunes and win the first round of the Wars of the Roses, which his father and Warwick had almost lost.

 There was great hope of a new beginning.
 “Let us make us a gay garden… with this fair white rose… the Earl of March,” ran a verse composed when Edward first became king.
 Yet it took time – longer, in fact, than expected – for him to establish himself securely on the throne.
 The far north of England was not finally subdued until 1464, and the distant north-west of Wales held out until 1468.
 Edward’s deposed predecessor, the feeble Henry VI, was at large until 1465.
 Even after Henry was captured and incarcerated in the Tower, his son and heir, Edward of Westminster, was safe in exile with his mother, Margaret of Anjou in France, representing a focus for further resistance.

-The rise and fall of Edward IV
+Timeline: the rise and fall of Edward IV

 28 April 1442